haxys/MTGA-Decks/Notes/deckbuilding.md

 **Change Logs:**

-- **Maintain Change Logs:** Keep a change log to document all revisions, including card additions, removals, and adjustments to the Mana Base.
+- **Maintain Change Logs:** Keep a change log to document all revisions, including card additions, removals, and adjustments to the mana base.
 Note the reasons for each change and the results observed during playtesting.

 **Performance Notes:**